-So now we have beefed up our doors to the point that the burglar cannot get through, thus they will likely avoid the door, and pick up something, and toss it through the window.
+So now you have beefed up your doors to the point that the burglar cannot get thought they will likely avoid the door and pick up something and toss it through the window.
 On the subject of windows, you could use the windows which comply with the Florida hurricane standards.
 These are the ones that are resistant to hammer hitting.
-In our case we installed small "L" brackets on each window (two per window), especially those with air conditioners in them.